What is discoid eczema?

 Protect the skin from injury.

-As this type of dermatitis often starts off as minor skin injuries, protect all your skin carefully.
-If the hands are affected, use gloves and tools to make sure the skin is not irritated by friction, detergents, solvents, other chemicals or excessive water.
+This type of dermatitis often starts after minor skin injuries, so careful skin protection is required.
+If the hands are affected, use gloves and tools to make sure the skin is not irritated by friction, detergents, solvents, other chemicals, or excessive water.

 Apply emollients frequently

-Emollients include bath oils, soap substitutes and moisturizing creams.
-They can be applied to the dermatitis as frequently as required to relieve itching, scaling and dryness.
+Emollients include bath oils, soap substitutes and moisturising creams.
+They can be applied to dermatitis as frequently as required to relieve itching, scaling, and dryness.
 Emollients should also be used on the unaffected skin to reduce dryness.
 It may be necessary to try several different products to find one that suits.
-Many people find one or more of the following helpful: sorbolene, glycerine and cetomacrogol cream, white soft paraffin/liquid paraffin mixed, fatty cream, wool fat lotions.
+Many people find one or more of the following helpful: glycerine and cetomacrogol cream, white soft paraffin/liquid paraffin mixed, fatty cream, wool fat lotions, or urea cream.

 Anti-inflammatory treatments include:

-Antibiotics (most often flucloxacillin) are often prescribed if the dermatitis is blistered, sticky or crusted.
+Antibiotics (eg, erythromycin, flucloxacillin) are often prescribed if the dermatitis is blistered, sticky, or crusted.
 Sometimes discoid eczema clears completely on oral antibiotics, only to recur when they are discontinued.

 Other treatments sometimes prescribed for severe discoid eczema include: